 In addition, various industry self-regulations apply to the marketing of drugs.
-The Japan Pharmaceutical Manufacturers' with its code of practices for the promotion of prescription drugs to healthcare professionals ("Promotion Code").
+The Japan Pharmaceutical Manufacturers' Association ("JPMA") is a voluntary industry group representing large pharmaceutical companies.
+Members must comply with its code of practices for the promotion of prescription drugs to healthcare professionals ("Promotion Code").
 This code is part of the JPMA Code of Practice ("JPMA Code") established in 2013 following amendments to the International Federation of Pharmaceutical Manufacturers and Associations ("IFPMA") Code of Practice that provides guidance to pharmaceutical companies on how to interact with healthcare professionals ("HCPs"), institutions and patient organisations.
 The Fair Trade Council of the Ethical Pharmaceutical Drugs Marketing Industry ("FTC-EDMI") has adopted a code for fair competition and fair trade that limits the benefits and premiums that can be offered for the promotion of ethical drugs ("FCC").
 This Code (along with corresponding guidelines and interpretive commentary) has been approved by the Japan Fair Trade Commission ("JFTC") and the JFTC can step in to prevent or put an end to violations.
 The Japan Generic Medicines Association has adopted its own code of practice for the promotion of generics.
 The Japan Federation of Self-Medication Industries ("JSMI") has issued Guidelines for the Proper Advertising of Over-the-Counter Medicines.